microsoft/ChakraCore-wiki/Jenkins-CI-Checks.md

 Occasionally, a test will fail due to an intermittent issue in the Jenkins system, or for other intermittent reasons.
 When this occurs, you can request __@dotnet-bot__ to re-run a specific test or all of your tests.

-To rerun a test, copy the name of the test you want to re-run from the GitHub page or above and write a comment using the following template:
+To rerun a test, copy the name of the test you want to re-run from the list of checks at the bottom of the Pull Request, and write a comment using the following template:

 ```
 @dotnet-bot test [test_name] please